wegc-juf/tea-indicators/docs/create_region_masks.md

 ERA5-Land: 4326 \
 EOBS: 4326

-*Note: all data that is regridded to the extended WEGN grid has the same coordinate system as the WEGN data (EPSG:32633).
+*Note: to regrid to the extended WEGN grid, pass the same coordinate system as the WEGN data (EPSG:32633).

 ### Orography files